-Beneficial nutrient management decisions for sod production are based on consideration of nutrient inputs, including commercial fertilizers, organic materials like manure, compost and biosolids, and any irrigation water used (especially reclaimed water).
-Producers are encouraged to develop a nutrient management plan for the operation to reduce potential effects on water resources.
+Beneficial nutrient management decisions for pastures and forages are based on consideration of nutrient inputs including commercial fertilizers, organic materials like manure, compost and biosolids, supplemental mineral and feed, and any irrigation water used (especially reclaimed water).
+Producers are encouraged to develop a nutrient management plan for their operation to reduce potential effects on water resources.